Want to introduce formula but your baby refuses? Learn how to get a breastfed baby to take a bottle of formula quickly right here!

 But I urge you to try even more brands, especially if you’ve only tried two or three types.
 And choose premium brands or types of formula.
 For instance, one brand might be pricier than the next, but perhaps for a reason—the taste might be sweeter or more palatable.

-Even within the same brand, offer the pre-made liquid version instead of the powdered, as this can also make for a tastier meal:
+Even within the same brand, offer the pre-made liquid version instead of the powder one, as this can also make for a tastier meal.